reactioncommerce/cli/test_plan.md

 ## Using Node 14.18.1

-1. Move to a scratch directory, so it's easy to clean up
+1. Move to a scratch directory, so it's easy to clean up.
+For reference we will call this `cli-test`
 2. Install package as global (`npm install -g`)

 ### Test that application starts